giantswarm/rfc/container-registry-configuration/README.md

 - We don't configure our Kubernetes clusters for container registries via a central configuration.
 We mostly rely on public registries and anonymous users.
 Some applications consume `.dockerConfigJson` from config repo but it is for only `quay.io`.

-- We have an infranet page (See `Registry Mirrors`) that states some decisions about which registries we must use.
+- We have an intranet page (See `Registry Mirrors`) that states some decisions about which registries we must use.
 Shortly,
   - We need registry mirrors for high availability.
   - We will not run our own registy.
   - We will use `docker.io` as primary public registry since it has a privilege in docker daemon.